A prescription for projectors to compute helicity amplitudes in D dimensions: Introduction

-Given the impressive long list of high-order QCD calculations of important phenomenological consequences done in CDR and, moreover, having in mind the aforementioned critical features of D-dimensional Lorentz tensor decomposition, it should be justified to think of possible add-ons in order to facilitate the computations of polarized amplitudes in a way fully compatible with CDR.
+As is well known, when computing polarized amplitudes using spinor-helicity representations, such as in ref.~\cite{Bern:2001dg} for four photon scattering amplitudes in FDH, Lorentz tensor decomposition is typically not used.
+While given the impressive long list of high-order QCD calculations of important phenomenological consequences done in CDR and, moreover, having in mind the aforementioned critical features of D-dimensional Lorentz tensor decomposition, it should be justified to think of possible add-ons in order to facilitate the computations of polarized amplitudes in a way fully compatible with CDR.
 In this article we propose an alternative regularization prescription of external states (for both bosons and fermions) in order to avoid Lorentz tensor decomposition in the conventional projection method for extracting helicity amplitudes.
 The prescription outlined below is devised to be fully compatible with CDR so that certain results known in CDR can be directly recycled.